Open Redirect Attacks & Vulnerabilities: How To Avoid It

 How to Test Open Redirect Vulnerability?

-While performing open redirect vulnerability test, you have to be careful and notice if the website is allowing any invalidated user input to dominate the redirection behavior.
-There are few ways you can consider to check the website’s vulnerability:
+While performing an open redirect vulnerability test, you must be careful and notice if the website allows invalidated user input to dominate the redirection behavior.
+There are a few ways you can consider checking the website’s vulnerability:

-• Creating Malicious URLs: Develop URLs that look real enough only to divert you to another site which is maliciously intended.
+- Creating Malicious URLs: Develop URLs that look real enough only to divert you to another site that is maliciously intended.

-• Submit URL: Feed these manipulated URLs into the input fields of the application or change them so that they match the application’s URL.
+- Submit URL: Feed these manipulated URLs into the application’s input fields or change them to match the application’s URL.
 Check whether it will redirect to the given malicious site without proper validation.

-• Redirection Checks with Other Methods: Look at open redirects other than main ones like using HTTP headers manipulation and JavaScripts to identify weaknesses of sites.
+- Redirection Checks with Other Methods: Look at open redirects other than the main ones, like using HTTP headers manipulation and JavaScripts to identify weaknesses of sites.

 Recommended: What is the 401 Unauthorized Access Error?
 Top 5 Fixes to Resolve It?